GIZ equips secondary school students with entrepreneurial skills

-To support Nigeria tackle its high youth unemployment, the Pro-Poor Growth, and Promotion of Employment (SEDIN) – a programme of the German Development Agency (GIZ) has equipped secondary school students with entrepreneurial skills.
+To support Nigeria tackle its high youth unemployment, the Pro-Poor Growth, and Promotion of Employment (SEDIN) – a programme of the German Development Agency (GIZ) is equipping secondary school students with entrepreneurial skills.

 SEDIN through its Student Entrepreneurs Activities- Hub (SEA-Hub) has trained 30,000 secondary school students on entrepreneurial skills needed to run successful businesses in its six partner states – Niger, Ogun, Edo, Lagos, and Plateau.